 When is an Intervention Needed?

 An intervention may be needed when a loved one struggles to see their problems and refuses to get help.
-Often they are in denial about their situation and may not see the impact their addiction is having on themselves and their families and loved ones.
+Often they are in denial about their situation and may not see their addiction’s impact on themselves and their families and loved ones.
 1

 An intervention can help people realize the reality around them.
 But, it’s important to plan an intervention properly.
 Poor planning can result in the opposite result and could do more harm than good.
 It may leave your loved one feeling isolated or attacked.
 This will not lead them to a rehab center to get the help they need to battle their addiction.